cassidyjames/eos-apps-web/README.md

 ruby generate-eos-apps.rb
 ```

-This script is also automatically run weekly with a GitHub Action workflow, though that's currently not really necessary since it's running against the same AppStream data each time.
+This script is also automatically run on push to the `main` branch if the script itself, the AppStream data, or the icons change.

 ### Serve